-According to nutritionist, Geeta Sidhu-Robb, here is the best meal plan to combat your bad decisions the following morning.
+Here is the best meal plan to combat your bad decisions the following morning, according to nutritionist, Geeta Sidhu-Robb.

-Hydration is key (obviously).
-It's imperative to replenish the fluids you've lost.
+Hydration is key.
+It’s imperative that you replenish the fluids you’ve lost.
 Aim for around eight standard glasses of water a day.
 The more the better (within reason, of course).